-Andy Warhol was one of the leading figures in the Pop Art movement of 20th century.
-His paintings, although intentionally simple and based largely on techniques used for mass-production, include some that have brought the highest purchases prices in history.
+Andy Warhol was one of the leading figures in the Pop Art movement of the 20th century.
+His paintings, although intentionally simple and based largely on techniques used for mass production, include some that have brought the highest purchase prices in history.

 He started as a commercial illustrator and became quite successful working in the business world.
 He moved more into pure art in the late 1950s and early 1960s, and starting in the mid 1960s began to explore the connections between commercial illustration, art, popular music, and the ever-increasing fixation on celebrities in American life.
 His art work included painting and printmaking, as well as photography, film, and performance art.

 Origins in Eastern Europe